furkiyildirim/furkiyildirim/README.md

 👋 Hey there, I'm Furkan!

-🎓 High School Senior | Future Software Engineering Student
+🎓 High school graduate | Future Software Engineering Student

-💻 3 Years of Programming Experience | Python, Web, Computer Vision and Backend Dev
+💻 3 Years of Programming Experience | Python, Web,Artificial intelligence, Computer Vision and Backend Dev

 🌐 Exploring the realms of tech, one project at a time